hachmi-ahmed/Boat/README.md

 The token is sent in the header of the request as follows:
 Authorization: Bearer <jwt-token>

 - User with ROLE_USER can register, login, create boats and delete their own boats.
+Can't access boat detail of others member's boats, else redirection access denied page.
 - User with ROLE_ADMINcan register, login, create boats and delete their own boats and others boats.